marlonbarrios/born_in_latent_space/README.md

 <img src="https://github.com/user-attachments/assets/6975185b-933c-465d-84fc-4ec1a90b1896" alt="Screenshot 2024-04-26 at 11 57 57 AM" width="1000">

-*Born in Latent Space* is part of a five-year research arc exploring **latent space as metaphor, method, and myth**.
+*Born in Latent Space* is part of a four-year research arc exploring **latent space as metaphor, method, and myth**.
 It investigates how generative systems can help us think otherwise—how they can become partners in designing counter-narratives, speculative archives, and affective technologies centered on instability, interdependence, and imagination.

 I do not make static art pieces.
 I create **conditions for inquiry**, **contexts for interaction**, and **performative infrastructures** where knowledge becomes a relational, situated, embodied act.